aegis-iisc/aegis-iisc.github.io/_pages/projects.md

 ## Representative Research Projects.

-Our group is involved in several interesting projects across **Programming Languages, Type systems, Program Verification and Synthesis and Neurosymbolic programming.** Below, I list some of the these:
+Our group is involved in several interesting projects across **Programming Languages, Type systems, Program Verification and Synthesis, and Neurosymbolic programming/AI.** Below, I list some of the these:

 #### Formal Methdos for Verification and Synthesis:

 This umbrella project aims to make fundamental contributions towards using Formal Methods (e.g. Refinement Types) for program verification and synthesis, to aid programers to write correct programs.
-If you are new to Formal Methods, Galois Inc. gives a very nice recent intro on [**What are Formal Methods?**](https://www.galois.com/what-are-formal-methods)
+If you are new to Formal Methods, Galois Inc. gives a very nice recent intro on [What are Formal Methods?](https://www.galois.com/what-are-formal-methods)

 We are developing novel type systems and domain-specific languages aimed at: